Mt Vision Clay

 • Shrinkage: high

-• Water absorption: high?
+• Water absorption: Medium at Cone 6?

 • Texture: fine